 Most garrisons have modern sports facilities.
-In your free time, you can use the garrison's indoors and outdoors sports facilities, for example the swimming pools, gyms, ball playing and martial arts halls, indoors firing ranges and street basketball courts.
+In your free time, you can use the garrison's indoors and outdoors sports facilities, for example swimming halls, gyms, jogging tracks, ball sports and martial arts halls and indoors shooting ranges.
 Conscripts' sports clubs organise versatile free time exercise activities in garrisons.
 Information about sports clubs including their timetables is provided on conscript social media channels and info displays.
-If you're interested in becoming in instructor in one of the sports clubs, contact your Conscript Committee or the local military sports club for more information.
+If you're interested in becoming the instructor of a club of a sport, contact your Conscript Committee or the local military sports club for more information.